nixmai18/CSE-15L-Lab-Report-1/index.md

 ```
 [user@sahara ~]$ pwd
 /home
-[user@sahara ~]$ cat lecture1
+[user@sahara ~]$ cat /home/lecture1
-cat: lecture1: Is a directory
+cat: /home/lecture1: Is a directory
-[user@sahara ~]$
 ```

 The working directory when run was home.
-The output was given as this error message because the cat command is designed to be used on individual files but not directories.
-As a result, the "Is a directory" error message is given as an output when the cat command is used on a directory.
-This is an error message given as an output because the cat command was used on a directory and not a file.
+When using the cat command with a path to a directory as an argument, it printed out “cat: /home/lecture1: Is a directory”.
+The terimnal will output that the path given will lead to a directory.
+This is not an error.

 cat command with a path to a file as the argument:

 ```
-[user@sahara ~/lecture1/messages]$ pwd
+[user@sahara ~]$ pwd
-/home/lecture1/messages
+/home
-[user@sahara ~/lecture1/messages]$ cat en-us.txt es-mx.txt
+[user@sahara ~]$ cat /home/lecture1/Hello.java
+import java.io.IOException;
+import java.nio.charset.StandardCharsets;
+import java.nio.file.Files;
+import java.nio.file.Path;

-Hello World!
+public class Hello {
-¡Hola Mundo!
+  public static void main(String[] args) throws IOException {
+    String content = Files.readString(Path.of(args[0]), StandardCharsets.UTF_8);
+    System.out.println(content);
+  }
+}
 ```

-The working directory when run was messages.
-The output was given as it concatenated the 2 files given in the cat command's argument.
-The files en-us.txt and es-mx.txt contain "Hello World!" and "¡Hola Mundo!" which are then given as the output when the cat command uses these 2 files as arguments.
-There is no error message in this output.
+The working directory when run was home.
+When using the cat command with a path to file as argument the terminal will output the contents of the file.
+This is not an error.